 - Have a drive letter assigned.

-The steps below cover the procedure of an HA device creation for the Witness drive.
+The steps below cover the procedure of an HA device creation for SQL-DISK-1 drive.
 Other devices should be created in the same way.

 23. Right-click the Servers field and press the Add Server button.
 Add a new StarWind server which will be used as the second StarWind VSAN node.